8 Zero Waste Dishwashing Tips That Saves Your Money

 Worse, many of them contain toxic chemicals that can harm our health and marine life.

-Opt for solid dish soaps that are biodegradable and are made with non-toxic chemicals as they have the least negative impact on the planet.
+These eco-friendly dishwashing products are biodegradable and are made with non-toxic chemicals as they have the least negative impact on the planet.

 The ingredients you should avoid when buying dish soaps include fragrance, formaldehyde, dyes or colorant, chlorine (or any bleaching agent), and ammonia.